TrelisResearch/arc-agi-2025/experimental/diffusion/notes.md

 #### Running models on aa1 and aa2

+Results, all using majority voting of 40 attempts:
+aa1:
+- smol: 13.8% w/ wrong scheduler.
+- mediom: 23.1%.
+- lorge: STILL RUNNING.
+- huoge: I don't plan to run this.

+aa2:
+- smol: 0% (although a similar model has scored 0.4% before)
+- mediom: 1.7%
+- lorge: 2.1% (best [no maj, 32 steps]: 1.2%; final [no maj, 128 steps]:  )
+- huoge [stopped at 2/3rds of the intended optimizer steps, not know why]: EVALUATION RUNNING.

+General Notes:
+- *Val curves differ for aa1 and aa2* Unclear why the val/accuracy curves move upwards with model size for aa2 (as one would expect), but fall for aa1 - even though training loss curves fall for aa1.
+In both cases, the weighting of train to eval data in the training mix is 50-50.
+The validation dataset is taken at random from the mixed dataset used for training.
+- *Tasks are solved with few initial diffusion steps* The tasks that are solved, when allowing 32 steps, are solved within the first or first few diffusion steps.
+I'm unsure if this indicates we have a sub-optimal noise scheduler.

+Improvements:
+- Ablate different noise schedules, because solved tasks are nearly always solved in the first or first few diffusion steps out of 32.
+- Consider training for longer, because the final checkpoint always seems to perform best.
+- Save the model optimizer state and more frequent checkpoints, to allow for training restarts.
+- We sample augmentations at random, which gives a very slightly non-uniform distribution of augmentations because there are overlapping combos (rotate 180 + flip horizontal is equivalent to flip diagonal).
+Probably doesn't have a huge effect.

+**aa2 results**
 ```bash
 nohup bash -c 'PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/mediom_config.json > mediom-v1-boost.log 2>&1 ; \
 PYTHONUNBUFFERED=1 uv run experimental/diffusion/pipeline.py --config experimental/diffusion/configs/lorge_config.json > lorge-v1-boost.log 2>&1 ; \